 21. Eat at best Oaxaca restaurants

-As the foodie capital of Mexico, Oaxaca has many good restaurants.
+As the foodie capital of Mexico, there are many good restaurants in Oaxaca.
 From small unpretentious cafes tucked into Oaxaca streets that are perfect for solo travelers to famous restaurants where top chefs serve the most elaborate Oaxaca dishes, there are many places in Oaxaca where you can grab a bite.

 As a vegan traveler, I never found it difficult to find food in Oaxaca, since so many Mexican dishes, including the famous mole in Oaxaca, can be “veganzied” upon request.

 - Hierba Dulce – if you are a vegan traveler wanting to try mole and other Oaxacan dishes that are not always vegan, head to Hierba Dulce.
 This beautiful restaurant in the city center has an entirely plant-based menu and super friendly staff.

 - Trigo Verde – a casual eatery, Trigo Verde is one of the best restaurants in Oaxaca for a hungry vegan with great comfort food options.